brentvollebregt/nitratine.net/posts/unblock-new-zealand-herald-premium-articles/post.md

 ```

 ### Revision 2 (7-5-19)
-This one was a bit bigger because they are now making the css class that used to be `paywall` now a little bit more random.
-This can easily be solved by looking at all the classes in the articles content and picking out the mode (not 100% accurate but does the job).
+This one was a bit bigger because they are now making the CSS class that used to be `paywall` now a little bit more random.
+This can easily be solved by looking at all the classes in the content of the article and picking out the mode (not 100% accurate but does the job).

 There is still a backup for any direct children of `#article-content` if this fails.
 Scrolling is turned back on, the offer is removed and some ads are removed.